The 12 Hallmarks of Aging in Dogs, Explained

 A Simple Decision Framework for Thoughtful, Vet-aligned Supplementation

-A sensible decision framework starts with three questions.
-First: is your cat’s base diet complete and consistent?
-Commercial foods vary in trace and macro elements, which can influence enzymatic function and antioxidant defense (Bilgiç B, 2025).
+A sensible decision comes down to three questions.
+First: is your cat's base diet complete and consistent?
+Commercial foods vary in trace and macro elements, which can influence enzyme function and antioxidant defense (Bilgiç B, 2025).
 Second: is there a life-stage reason to add support—senior years, stress, limited appetite, or a restricted diet?
-Third: can you keep the plan simple enough to sustain?
+Third: can you keep the plan simple enough to actually sustain?

 Safety and Tolerance: What to Watch When You Start Something New